vaskoGut/Learning/README.md

     Typeof null; // object typeof undefined; // undefined

-    Yes, we can use Object.keys, Object.values with arrays
+    Yes, we can use Object.keys, Object.values with arrays Typeof NaN is number.

 __________________________________________________________________________________________________________________________________________